V01D-NULL/MoonOS/README.md

 - A small libc for the userland

 # This is currently being working on:
-- Creating a libs/ folder in the projects root directory where .a files will be generated for use by the Validity kernel (files will be those in the kernel/libk/ folder and more will be added as time goes on)
 - pmm

+# Directory walkthrough:
+- libs/   	  --  Here you will find kernel libs and ports.
+(Planning on putting things like bash and Doom in this lib/ folder)
+- kernel/ 	  --  Kernel source code, this is most likely all you really care about
+- build-util/ --  3rd party tools needed to build the Validity kernel + makefile flags
+- debug-util/ --  Files needed for debugging Validity.
+- boot/		  --  Everything limine needs to boot

 # Installation
-## Building:
-- ### For devs (assuming you are using a debian based linux distro)
+## Building: (assuming you are using a debian based linux distro)
 - Install needed tools:
 	- sudo apt update
 	- sudo apt install build-essential nasm qemu-system-x86
 - Build kernel
 	- git clone < REPO >
 	- cd < REPO_DIR >
 	- make all
 	- make run

+# My journey: (Inspiration for newcomers)
+I have always wanted to make an OS, so one day I decided to build one.
+Turns out it is alot of work and back then it totally overwhelmed me to the point where I took long breaks (for months) because information was so scarce, and what little informate there is is outdated.

+I have written about 4 "kernels" during my OS development learning experience, and each time I started over because I was far too overwhelmed- none have gotting past a GDT :/   (heck, some where just bootloaders that called a kernel entry and looped)

+If you are a beginner looking to understand what this code is doing and how you can write your own kernel with up-to-date information, please do join the OSDEV discord server (linked in the osdev wiki at the bottom) and don't give up when it gets hard at first.

+I have started developing kernels about 8 months ago (with multiple month-long of breaks inbetween), and I still have many things to learn, however my `try harder` mindset proved useful in helping me get through the struggles and write a kernel for which I did not have to steal or copy code from tutorials or other projects out of a lack of knowledge.

+I hope this inspired you to use this mindset when things seem too difficult to manage.

+Best of luck ~ V01D aka Tim.

-# Resources:
+# Special thanks
-- This kernel started by me learning from james JamesM's kernel development tutorials, however I changed all of his code because of the bad and partially outdated implementations he presented.
-Thanks go out to websites like lowlevel.eu or the osdev wiki but also some cool and really helpful os developers on github and discord.
+- Thanks go out to websites like lowlevel.eu or the osdev wiki but also some cool and really helpful os developers on github and discord.

+# Finishing touch (resources I use)
 * https://www.cs.cmu.edu/~ralf/files.html
 * https://ethv.net/workshops/osdev/notes/notes-3.html
 * https://osdev.wiki  (barebones but up-to-date osdev wiki)